shannonasmith/HP-Omen-PC-Troubleshooting/README.md

         └── BitLocker-API Management
 ```

-### 📌 Event 898 — TPM Measurement Mismatch

-The TPM detected a mismatch between its stored security measurements and the measurements produced by the current boot configuration — the TPM was seeing a boot environment different from the one it had previously trusted.
+**Event 898 — TPM Measurement Mismatch.** The TPM detected a mismatch between its stored security measurements and the measurements produced by the current boot configuration — the TPM was seeing a boot environment different from the one it had previously trusted.
 This aligned directly with the Secure Boot violation: the evidence pointed to a changed boot environment, not a failed TPM.

-### 📌 Event 4103 — TPM Key Request Denied

-Windows made a silent TPM request for the BitLocker encryption key, and it was denied — because the TPM couldn't validate the current boot measurements against the trusted state, it refused to release the key automatically.
+**Event 4103 — TPM Key Request Denied.** Windows made a silent TPM request for the BitLocker encryption key, and it was denied — because the TPM couldn't validate the current boot measurements against the trusted state, it refused to release the key automatically.
 This is exactly why BitLocker transitioned into recovery mode: not a separate unexplained failure, but the expected security response to an untrusted boot state.

-### 📌 Event 793 — TPM Resealed Successfully

-BitLocker successfully resealed the volume to the TPM using the new boot measurements — confirming the TPM could establish a new trusted state once the boot configuration was restored.
+**Event 793 — TPM Resealed Successfully.** BitLocker successfully resealed the volume to the TPM using the new boot measurements — confirming the TPM could establish a new trusted state once the boot configuration was restored.

 ---

-# 🧩 Root Cause Analysis
+## 🧩 Root Cause Analysis

 The evidence supported a very different conclusion from the initial hardware-failure hypothesis: